+Spectral Graph Theory

+Lecture 1

+Introduction

+Daniel A. Spielman

+September 2, 2015

+Disclaimer

 These notes are not necessarily an accurate representation of what happened in class.
 The notes written before class say what I think I should say.
-The notes written after class way what I wish I said.
-My jokes were delivered with perfect timing.
+I sometimes edit the notes after class to make them way what I wish I had said.

+There may be small mistakes, so I recommend that you check any mathematically precise statement before using it in your own work.

+These notes were last revised on September 3, 2015.